Aitslab/Covid19/README.md

 This folder contains COVID-19-related dictionaries Collected from various sources and enhanced with added prefixes and suffixes.
-That can be used with the Easyner pipeline.
+That can be used with the [EasyNER](https://github.com/Aitslab/EasyNER.git) pipeline.
 Please cite this article if you use dictionaries.